 There are many schools in Canada that teach English or French as a second language.
 Provincial governments regulate language programs at public institutions.

-Provincial governments do not necessarily regulate language programs at private schools.
-Make sure that the private school you apply to meets provincial education requirements.
+Most provincial governments do not regulate language programs at private schools.
 For more information about private language programs, contact:

 How to apply to a school, college or university